Write an environmental policy

 You will need an environmental policy if you want to implement an environmental management standard, such as the European Union Eco-Management and Audit Scheme (EMAS), BS 8555 or ISO 14001.

 ISO 50001 is based on the same management model of continual improvement.
 It provides a framework of requirements for organisations to develop a policy for more efficient use of energy.
-Find out more about ISO 50001 on the ISO website.

 It's also vital if you currently work or intend to work with large organisations, or if you need to demonstrate to customers and other stakeholders that you are committed to managing your environmental impacts in a responsible way.

 This guide sets out the benefits of having an environmental policy.
 It makes suggestions for selecting the right format and content.
-It also gives useful tips on how to keep the policy up to date, how to extend its scope to include corporate social responsibility and sustainable development, and how to integrate the policy into your business.
+It also gives useful tips on how to keep your environmental policy up to date, how to extend its scope to include corporate social responsibility and sustainable development, and how to integrate the policy into your business.